Identifying Addiction in the Family

 These are lofty goals, but meetings really can help.
 By going to a meeting and listening to other family members, feelings of isolation and doubt may begin to fade.
 Families may also get the skills they need to better handle the interpersonal problems they’re facing.
 These meetings can help families learn how to deal with a loved one’s addiction.

-When caring for someone with an addiction, it is important to take care of yourself.
-Struggling with an addict is an ongoing process, day to day their strengths are not the same and group therapy for family members of addicts would help treat and care for their own mental health.
+When caring for someone with an addiction, it is essential to take care of yourself.
+Struggling with an addict is an ongoing process; their strengths are not the same daily, and group therapy for family members of addicts would help treat and care for their mental health.
 Caregivers can experience enormous amounts of stress, which can include:

 - Feeling sad and tired